bionick87/CNN_Multi-GPUs/README.md

 https://github.com/facebook/fbcunn/blob/master/INSTALL.md

-Before using this code should be changed [config.lua] to set the paths
+Before using this code should be changed [config.lua] to set the paths.

 The code is tested with CIFAR-10 dataset, it Consists of 60000 32x32 color images in 10 classes, with 6000 images per class [http://www.cs.toronto.edu/~kriz/cifar.html].